YongKyeom/ltsf_linear/README.md

 ### Approach
 - **Initial Implementation**: Recreate the models from the paper to establish a baseline.
 - **Model Enhancement**: Introduce improvements to the baseline models by integrating CNN and NLinear architectures.
-- **Evaluation**: Assess the performance of the models using metrics such as MAE, RMSE, MdAPE, and CORR on both validation and test sets.
+- **Evaluation**: Assess the performance of the models using metrics such as MAE, RMSE on both validation and test sets.
+- **Model Combination**:
+  - **NDLinear Model**: Combine NLinear and DLinear models to enhance forecasting accuracy.
+  - **CNN + NLinear Model**: Apply a combination of CNN and NLinear models for improved performance.
+  - **Stacking with Attention Mechanism**: Implement a stacking structure utilizing attention mechanisms to combine all trained time series forecasting models.

 ### Repository Structure
 ltsf_linear/